0

 Description

-Mastering basic biological classification starts with observation.
-This Am I an Insect? worksheet helps young learners in Kindergarten and Grade 1 distinguish between insects and other small creatures through clear visual identification.
+Mastering basic biological classification starts with careful observation.
+This early science worksheet helps young learners distinguish between insects and other small creatures through clear visual identification.
 Students examine six different animals, applying their knowledge of physical traits to determine which belong to the insect family and which do not.

 At a Glance